Close your eyes and envision a farmer. Did you think of a 60ish white man driving a tractor in a field of corn or soybeans?

 “We’ve got some difficult times ahead of us,” said Kirschenmann, who was born on a North Dakota farm during the Great Depression.
 Yet, he said, “challenges are also opportunities.”

-He referenced the David Montgomery book, “Growing the Revolution: Bringing our soil back to life,” as a guide.
+He referenced the David Montgomery book, “Growing a Revolution: Bringing Our Soil Back to Life,” as a guide.
 In the book, Montgomery profiles farmers who don’t till the soil, use cover crops and practice crop rotation.

 Sustainable land management is mentioned as a way to protect communities from the impacts of more intense rainfall in the recent Intergovernmental Panel on Climate Change report, he said.
 But farmers can’t make changes on their own.
 Instead, it must be a systems approach with society engaging and deciding how they want their food produced.
 The farmers of today need to anticipate changes ahead and prepare for them today while partnering and learning from nature.